browserengineering/book/book/animations.md

 Compositing leaves
 ==================

 Let's implementing compositing.
-We'll need identify paint commands and move them to composited layers.
+We'll need to identify paint commands and move them to composited layers.
 Then we'll need to create the draw display list that combines these composited layers.
 To keep things simple, we'll start by creating a composited layer for every paint command.